sudheerj/javascript-interview-questions/README.md

 - 1: SyntaxError
 - 2: It is not a string!, It is not a number!
-- 3: It is a not a string!, It is a number!
+- 3: It is not a string!, It is a number!
 - 4: It is a string!, It is a number!

 <details><summary><b>Answer</b></summary>